 Lastly, Your Workout Won’t Cause A Drop:

+I know I mentioned working out in the beginning, concerning weight loss, but I also want to mention it specifically regarding your milk supply.
 If you notice a drop in your milk supply, the first place to look isn’t your workout.
 Unless you are training for a marathon.
 If you are literally running 14 miles at a time, at a competitive pace, then you can scale back.
 But, most postpartum mamas are doing a combination of Pilates, HIIT, walking and jogging.
 Science says its not the workout that will cause a drop, but the stress or lack of nutrition will.
+This app is my FAVORITE!
+Workout app.
+Literally, I use it 5-6 days a week!

 That is why I have a very specialized nutrition program with healing and nutrient-dense foods.
 It is so so so important to properly fuel your body.
 From there, your body will want to let go of fat.
 If your workouts are stressing you out, because you feel too much pressure to fit them it, definitely scale back.
 Try walking with the stroller in stead of trying to fit in a workout between naps.
 Walking is actually wonderful for weight loss, especially if you can get in over 40 minutes at a time.
 This will put you a fat-burning zone, encouraging your body to let go of more fat.